walkOS

 I walked 5m 10m 15m 30m Snooze

-Wednesday, Mar 18 3d · 2 walks · 20m total
+Wednesday, Mar 18 3d · 3d this week · 20m total

 Walk Log 30m Pause Hide

-hover the notch above
+hover or tap the notch above

 Set it up once.
 Then forget about it.